-Watch: American prankster infiltrates Wellington City Council Zoom meeting
+Watch: 'Jaaacinda no' - American prankster infiltrates Wellington City Council Zoom meeting

 Wellington City councillors sat through nearly three minutes of sobbing and screaming when an American prankster infiltrated a committee Zoom meeting.

-Alex Stein, an American with more than 140,000 YouTube subscribers, infiltrated an Annual Plan/Long-term Plan Committee meeting in February under the guise of a public participant.
+Alex Stein, an American with more than 140,000 YouTube subscribers and 100,000 Instagram followers, infiltrated an Annual Plan/Long-term Plan Committee meeting in February under the guise of a public participant.

-Committee chairwoman councillor Rebecca Matthews got proceedings under way by introducing Stein to the committee.
+Committee chairwoman councillor Rebecca Matthews got proceedings underway by introducing Stein - who has been dubbed a "professional troll" - to the committee.

 "I would like to welcome Alex Stein, if you're online, to talk about vaccine mandates," said Matthews.